February 2016 Competition

 - appropriateness of the methods/approach (including the co-creation of knowledge);

 - quality of training and mentoring to be provided to students, emerging scholars and other highly qualified personnel, and opportunities for them to contribute;

-- potential influence and impact within and/or beyond the social sciences and humanities research community; and
+- potential for the project results to have influence and impact within and/or beyond the social sciences and humanities research community; and

 - potential for long-term viability and identification of progress indicators.